merlinfuchs/embed-generator/README.md

 app:
   public_url: "http://localhost:5173/app"
-  server_static: true # Set to false if you don't want the serve the frontend files (you will need a HTTP server like Nginx to host it instead)

 api:
   # Make sure to add {public_url}/auth/callback to the OAuth2 Redirect URLs of your application in the Discord dev portal